 + PRO: Excellent public transport system

-Philadelphia is often hailed as having one of the best public transport networks in the USA, and most residents find there’s no need to own a car.
+Philadelphia is often hailed as having one of the best public transport networks in the US, and most residents within city limits find there's no need to own a car.
 Philadelphia is well covered by various types of public transport, including buses, subways, above-ground trains and trolleybuses.
+That said, driving may be necessary for those living farther afield.

 Those who do decide to drive will find that, although the city is laid out in a neat grid system, the number of one-way streets and confusing highway on-ramps can make navigating Philadelphia a frustrating exercise.
-On top of this, parking in the city is sparse and expensive, and drivers will also need to fork out for various tolls.
+On top of this, parking in the city is sparse and expensive, and drivers must also fork out for various tolls.

 Cost of living in Philadelphia